Nitya-Pawar/AI-based-Patient-Chatbot/README.md

 - *QR Code Generation:* Generates a QR code for each patient.
 - *AI Chatbot Integration:* Uses an AI model for chatbot interactions.
 - *Flask Backend:* Handles API requests for patient data.

+Main code is implemented in main.py, while backend.py and app.py serve as example implementations